-School worked together to resolve Kit Shop issues; however, administrative and financial problems arose and guidelines were
+School worked together to resolve Kit Shop issues; however, administrative and financial problems arose with these arrangements.

 Joining the CF 1981, Trevor Cave was employed as an infantryman in 2 RCR Gagetown until 1989.
 In 1990 he remustered to Intelligence